afonsof/jenkins-material-theme/index.markdown

 ---

 So you love **Jenkins** but hate its ugly user interface and icons...
 Me too!
 Introducing **Jenkins Material Theme**.
-You can turn your favorite frog CI tool in a handsome prince in few steps!
+You can turn your favorite frog CI tool into a handsome prince in few steps!

 ## Features
 * Just one small css file (32K)